transifex/transifex-live-wordpress/readme.md

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

+== Plugin Translations ==

+The WP-Translations project for plugin translations can be found [here](https://www.transifex.com/wp-translations/transifex-live/transifex-live/).

 == Changelog ==

 = 1.0.0 =